checkly/docs.checklyhq.com/site/content/docs/multistep-checks/example-checks.md

 })
 ```

-If you have suggestions for additional check examples to add here, please do not hesitate to reach out to our [support](mailto:support@checklyhq.com), or join our [Slack community](https://www.checklyhq.com/slack/).
+If you have suggestions for additional check examples to add here, please do not hesitate to reach out to our [support](mailto:support@checklyhq.com), join our [Slack community](https://www.checklyhq.com/slack/) or submit a PR to our [public Docs repository](https://github.com/checkly/docs.checklyhq.com/).